BrutPitt/glChAoS.P/readme.md

 On Mac OS X, for a limitation of the OS (from Mojave Apple have deprecated OpenGL) there is a downgraded version, that use OpenGL 4.1 (higher possible) with a separate thread emitter/generator that use the conventional CPU memory.

-Furthers “build” option are provided:
+Furthers build option are provided:
 - Use OpenGL 4.1 also on Windows and Linux.
 - Single thread version.